 What profession does Julie initially pursue?

-Discover the awards and nominations received by The Worst Person in the World.
-Explore the history of The Worst Person in the World and its cast and crew.
+Discover all the awards and nominations received by The Worst Person in the World, from Oscars to film festival honors.
+Learn how The Worst Person in the World and its cast and crew have been recognized by critics and the industry alike.

 International Feature Film